mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 In order to fit a time-varying MGM we need to choose an appropriate bandwidth parameter $\sigma$, which determines how many observations close in time we combine in order to estimate a local model (see Section \ref{theory_timevarying}).
-In Section \ref{sec_tvmgm_est}, we provided an explanation of how to use \code{bwSelect()} to select an appropriate $\sigma$ using a time-stratified cross validation scheme.
+In Section \ref{sec_tvmgm}, we provided an explanation of how to use \code{bwSelect()} to select an appropriate $\sigma$ using a time-stratified cross validation scheme.
 Here we choose $\sigma = 0.2$.

-We provide the data, the type (continuous and categorical), and the levels for each variable, all of which are contained in the data list \code{symptom_data} that is automatically loaded with \pkg{mgm}.
-We specify a lag of order 1 and via the argument \code{estpoints} we specify that we would like to estimate the model at 20 equaly spaced time intervals throughout the time series.
-We specify the sequence from $0$ to $n-1$, because a lag of order 1 implies that the first datapoint in the time series has to be discarded.
-We specify the bandwidth \code{bandwidth = 0.2}, use no thresholding \code{threshold = "none"}, and specify via \code{saveData = TRUE} that we would like to save the data in the output object .
-The latter will allow us to look at the lagged data matrix and see how much data has been excluded because of gaps in the time series.
+We specify a lag of order 1 and via the argument \code{estpoints} we specify that we would like to estimate the model at 20 equally spaced time intervals throughout the time series.
+We specify the sequence of estimation points on the unit interval $[0,1]$, to which the provided time scale is normalized internally.
+Finally, we set thresholding \code{threshold = "none"} and set a random seed to ensure reproducibility.